Can A Birth Mother Change Her Mind About Adoption?

 Before the Birth

-In Indiana, birth mothers can change their minds at any point before they sign consent forms.
+According to Indiana adoption laws, birth mothers can change their minds at any point before they sign consent forms.
 Consent forms legally cannot be signed until after birth.

 This means that during the pregnancy, the birth mother is allowed to change her mind at any time.
 It could be halfway through the pregnancy, or the day before she goes into labor.